MicroSugarDeveloperOrg/Avalonia.WebView/README.md

 # Avalonia.WebView

 ## Develop
-* please use VisualStudio 2022 or greater or rider
+* please install VisualStudio 2022 or greater or rider
-* use .net7 runtime (version 7.0.100 or greater)(if you want to use others, please modify the version in the global.json)
+* use .net7 runtime (version 7.0.0 or greater)(if you want to use others, please modify the version in the global.json)
-* please setup workloads include Android, iOS, Wasm
+* please setup workloads include Android, iOS, Wasm , MacOS
 * please open the long path support in Windows OS(https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry)

 ## How to use